CANTUS-Project/api/source/http_headers.rst

 X-Cantus-Total-Results
 ^^^^^^^^^^^^^^^^^^^^^^

 The total number of results that match a search query.
-The server MUST include this header with the results of every search query.
+The server MUST include this header in the response to every :ref:`search http method` request, and MAY also provide it in the response to a "browse" or "view" request.

 X-Cantus-Per-Page
 ^^^^^^^^^^^^^^^^^